The Fonseca Martial Arts Story

-Karate has always been a big part of our lives, having both started our karate journey as children.
 When an athlete has trained since childhood in activity he or she loves, there is very little that can hold him or her back.
-We know that firsthand.
-It required a high degree of physical and mental commitment to compete on the US National Team at an elite level, but collectively, we have many championships under our belts.
-From winning multiple World Championships, to taking home golds at the Pan American Games, to coming out of retirement to vie for Olympic gold in 2020, we believe there is no challenge too daunting to face.
-For us, however, it has never been about the medals or the titles, but rather the sense of personal fulfillment at knowing that we had given our best.
-We have demonstrated through hard work and perseverance you can accomplish your goals and achieve a high level of personal satisfaction that is more valuable than any material reward or public acclaim.
+I know that firsthand.
+It required a high degree of physical and mental commitment to compete on the US National Team at an elite level.
+From medaling at multiple World Championships, to taking home golds at the Pan American Games, I believe there is no challenge too daunting to face.
+For me, however, it has never been about the medals or the titles, but rather the sense of personal fulfillment at knowing that I had given my best.
+Through hard work and perseverance one can accomplish their goals and achieve a high level of personal satisfaction that is more valuable than any material reward or public acclaim.

 So what’s stopping you from doing karate?
 It may seem like something foreign or an activity you might not see yourself doing, but once you start, it becomes infectious.
-There are so many aspects of karate training that you can focus on.
+There are so many aspects of karate training on which to focus.
 Some people love the history and philosophy of the art, while others enjoy the physical and mental strength that it builds.
 Some prefer the self-defense aspects and combative side of this martial art, while others simply want to share a fun activity with their friends and family.
 There is something for everybody in karate training, regardless of age.
 We have students who are three years old and students who are 73 – and they are equally excited when they accomplish their goal and achieve their next rank.